The Three Stages of Healing Trauma and Abuse

 Depending on the severity of complex trauma a person can remain in this stage for a while.

-Education helps normalize what you’re experiencing.
+Education helps normalise what you’re experiencing.
 It helps you know you’re not crazy.
 What’s happening is your nervous system and brain are responding exactly the way they were designed to respond after having survived repeated traumatic experiences.

-Stabilization helps you learn ways to manage urges to abuse substances, alcohol and to self-harm, like cutting and suicide attempts.
+Stabilisation helps you learn ways to manage urges to abuse substances, alcohol and to self-harm, like cutting and suicide attempts.
 Find a therapist that understands trauma treatment and doesn’t just treat substance abuse or mental health issues.